 * Miguel Tejada, 2004, who got caught using steroids, and still has 302, and at 37 is unlikely to add a lot more.

 * Luis Gonzalez, 2001, who retired with 354 homers -- 57 of them that season, and his best total other than that was 31.
 He has publicly denied using steroids, but who's kidding who?
 He wasn't the only '01 Diamondback to be suspected, and a couple have confessed.
 The Yankees would like that 2001 title back.

-* David Ortiz, 2010, who, in spite of his proven blatant cheating, has just 368 home runs -- less than Red Sox icons Jimmie Foxx, Ted Williams, Carl Yastrzemski, Jim Rice, even Dwight Evans.
+* David Ortiz, 2010, who, in spite of his proven blatant cheating, has (for the moment) just 368 home runs -- less than Red Sox icons Jimmie Foxx, Ted Williams, Carl Yastrzemski, Jim Rice, even Dwight Evans.